 5. Relying on recruitment agencies or headhunters

 Following on from Tom’s comment on this – you cannot rely on the agencies of headhunters to magic up a job for you.
 It does not work like that.
 They are sitting on literally hundreds of thousands of CVs at any one time.
 Their CV database is huge.
 You are a number to them and they will only contact you if you happen to fit one of their roles.
 Given there are thousands of candidates for them to choose from – you cannot leave this as your only or main route to finding a job.

 There is a general theme to the techniques used above.
 They are all impersonal, mass and volume orientated, time-consuming – and they just do not work!
 There is a great book ‘What Color is your parachute?’ which tells you that:

 - Using the internet as a way to look for a job is at the very most 10% effective

 - Mailing out resumes to employers at random is usually 7% effective

 - Answering job ads you see in the press, trade journals, etc are also around 7% to 24% effective at most

 - Using search firms, recruitment agencies is 5-28% effective

 Be smart about how you use your time.
 Get out there, talk to people, meet and get to know them properly.
 Be curious about them.
 Ask questions.
-Seth Godin has a cute note which sums up the need to being curious well in: Why ask why?
+Seth Godin has a cute note which sums up the need to be curious well in Why ask why?